Blockade of Germany (1914–1919): Strategic materials

+Foodstuffs

-The first English-language accounts of the effects of the blockade were by humanitarians, diplomats and medical professionals, who were sympathetic to the suffering of the German people.
+The first English-language accounts of the effects of the blockade of foodstuffs were by humanitarians, diplomats and medical professionals, who were sympathetic to the suffering of the German people.
 The official German account, based on data about disease, growth of children, and mortality, harshly criticised the Allies by calling the blockade a crime against innocent people.
 The first account commissioned by the Allies was written by Professor A. C. Bell and Brigadier-General Sir James E. Edmonds, hypothesised that the blockade led to revolutionary movements but concluded that based on the evidence, "it is more than doubtful whether this is the proper explanation".
 Germans wanted to end the war because of the food shortage, but workers staged a revolution because of the long-term theory of socialism.
-The revolutionaries claimed in their slogans, for example, that they were "Arbeitssklaven" (worker slaves) to the monarchy.
+The revolutionaries claimed in their slogans, for example, that they were Arbeitssklaven (worker slaves) to the monarchy.
 Edmonds, on the other hand was supported by Colonel Irwin L. Hunt, who was in charge of civil affairs in the American occupied zone of the Rhineland, and held that food shortages were a post-armistice phenomenon caused solely by the disruptions of the German Revolution of 1918–19.

 More recent studies also disagree on the severity of the blockade's impact on the affected populations at the time of the revolution and the armistice.
 Some hold that the blockade starved Germany and the Central Powers into defeat in 1918.
 Others hold that the armistice on 11 November was forced primarily by events on the Western Front, rather than any actions of the civilian population.
 The idea that a revolt of the home front forced the armistice was part of the stab-in-the-back myth.
 Also, Germany's largest ally, Austria-Hungary, had already signed an armistice on 3 November 1918, which exposed Germany to an invasion from the south.
 On 29 September 1918, General Erich Ludendorff told the Kaiser that the military front would soon collapse.